The Chern Character of {\theta}-summable Fredholm Modules over dg Algebras and Localization on Loop Space: Introduction

 The outline of this paper is as follows.
 First we give the definition of a $\vartheta$-summable Fredholm module over $\Omega$ and give several motivating examples.
 In \S\ref{SectionPreliminaries}, we introduce the algebraic preliminaries for the constructions in \S\ref{SectionQuantizationMap}, \ref{SectionChernCharacter} and \ref{SectionHomotopy}, where we prove Thm.~A, Thm.~B and Thm.~D. Then in \S\ref{SectionBChOfP}, we discuss the Bismut-Chern character of an idempotent and subsequently prove Thm.~C, in \S\ref{SectionIndexTheorem}.
 Finally, in \S\ref{SectionPathIntegral}, we discuss the construction of the supersymmetric path integral.
 In particular, we give a proof of the localization formula \eqref{LocalizationFormulaIntro}, c.f.\ Thm.~\ref{ThmLocalizationFormula} and Thm.~\ref{ThmLocalization2}.

 \textbf{Acknowledgements.} It is our pleasure to thank J.-M.\ Bismut, S.\ Cacciatori, F.\ Hanisch, N.\ Higson, M.\ Lesch, V.\ Mathai and S.\ Shen for helpful discussions.
-We are further indebted to the Max-Planck-Institute in Bonn, the Humboldt University in Berlin and The University of Adelaide, where parts of the work on this project was conducted.
+We are further indebted to the Max-Planck-Institute in Bonn and The University of Adelaide, where parts of the work on this project was conducted.
 The second-named author was supported by the Max-Planck-Foundation and the ARC Discovery Project grant FL170100020 under Chief Investigator and Australian Laureate Fellow Mathai Varghese.

 \textit{Conventions.} In this paper, all vector spaces and algebras are over $\C$, and we always work in the category of {\em graded} vector spaces.
 Every $\Z$-graded vector space is considered as $\Z_2$-graded in terms of the induced even/odd grading, and tensor products and direct sums of graded vector spaces are equipped with their canonically given $\Z$-grading (and thus the induced $\Z_2$-grading).
 An ungraded vector space will be considered to be $\Z$-graded (and thus $\Z_2$ graded) by declaring all its elements to have degree zero.